-The westernmost U.P. town is Ironwood (pop.
-5,246), which, along with sleepy Bessemer and rough-and-tumble Hurley over the Wisconsin border, was the center of the Gogebic Range iron-mining district.
+The westernmost UP town is Ironwood (pop.
+5,387), which, along with sleepy Bessemer and rough-and-tumble Hurley over the Wisconsin border, was the center of the Gogebic Range iron-mining district.
 The area’s population now is about a fifth of what it was during the 1920s peak, and these mountain towns have moved on from mining to a more leisurely occupation: downhill skiing.
 Within a few miles are some of the Midwest’s largest ski resorts, all benefiting from the vertiginous topography and the average 200 inches of annual snowfall.
-Most of these ski areas, like Indianhead (906/229-5181), double as summer mountain biking centers, and rental shops line US-2.
+Most of these ski areas, like Indianhead (906/229-5181 or 800/346-3426), Double-As summer mountain biking centers, and rental shops line US-2.

 The center of Ironwood is easy to miss, but it’s worth the quick trip along the US-2 Business Loop to see the old-fashioned business district, which fills a few blocks around the art deco Ironwood Theatre movie palace.
-In a small hillside park just south of downtown, don’t miss the absolutely huge, 52-foot-high statue of Hiawatha, the fictional hero of Henry Wadsworth Longfellow’s famous poem.
+In a small hillside park just south of downtown, don’t miss the absolutely huge 52-foot-tall statue of Hiawatha, the fictional hero of Henry Wadsworth Longfellow’s famous poem.

 The place to eat in Ironwood is Joe’s Pasty Shop (116 W Aurora St., 906/932-4412, daily breakfast and lunch), two blocks off US-2, serving pasties since 1946.
 For breakfast, try the pasties filled with eggs and cheese.